 Voluntarily resigned employees are also not entitled to separation pay unless it’s clearly stated in their contract or company policy that they can receive such payments after leaving the company.

-How To Compute Separation Pay in the Philippines: 2 Ways
+How To Compute Severance Pay Philippines: 2 Ways

 There are two ways to compute separation pay.
 Note that a fraction of six months is considered one year: